Is this video fake? http://www.youtube.com/watch?v=FyHYbsXt05k

 Using that information, I was able to find The hunt for authenticity, an article published in the peer-reviewed journal The Journal of Pacific History, in which the author claims the video is fake but not in the way you would expect.
 To quote the abstract,

 Unfortunately, there is no English version of the article freely available online.
 There is, however, a French version of the article which can be read here.
 According to the article, it is apparently largely documented that Jean-Pierre Dutilleux was not the first white man to meet the Toulambis.
-Allow me to translate the most relevant passage as best as I can:
+From the 2004 English translation:

 Interestingly, Jean-Pierre Dutilleux is also cited in the article, defending himself that: